innovation-first/paradox-innovation/content/posts/duckdb/index.md

 What encapsulates the principle of what we often call the "modern data stack" is the concept of replacing complicated code with SQL.
 SQL is code that everyone understands, easy to produce, easy to maintain, and therefore significantly less expensive.

-You've probably already grasped my opinion on this topic, but I'll reiterate: SQL is, in my view, vital in data analysis, especially for projects of reasonable scale.
+You've probably already grasped my opinion on this topic, but I'll reiterate: **SQL is, in my view, vital in data analysis**, especially for projects of reasonable scale.

 This leads to a question: who really works on data projects at an enormous scale?